Lyndhurst F.C.: FA Cup

-The club first entered the FA Cup in 1886–87, losing 4–2 at Chesham Generals.
+The club first entered the FA Cup in 1886–87, losing 4–2 at Chesham in the first round, taking the lead before Chesham scored three unanswered goals before half-time.

-The next year was the last in which clubs had automatic entry rights to the first round, and the club was drawn to play the Crusaders from Brentwood away; Lyndhurst went down 9–0.
+The next year was the last in which clubs had automatic entry rights to the first round, and the club was drawn to play the Crusaders from Brentwood away; Lyndhurst went down 9–0, four of the goals going to winger Green-Price.

 The club did enter after qualifying rounds were brought in, but lost to Chesham again in the first qualifying round in 1888–89.
 In 1889–90, the club was originally given a bye from the first qualifying round, but, due to an error at the draw, four clubs were omitted, and one of them – Royal Arsenal – was re-drawn to play Lyndhurst.
 The future Gunners duly won 11–0 and Lyndhurst did not enter the FA Cup again.

 End of the club

 The club disbanded at the end of the 1892–93 season, with players joining the Anerley amateur club.